bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Currently permissions are not respected which could cause unintended spoilers.
 Waiting for this issue to resolve before adding it as a daily driver. https://github.com/Sigafoos/journal-links/issues/6
   - Additionally some entities are not being cross linked. https://github.com/Sigafoos/journal-links/issues/7
 - [Loot Sheet NPC 5E](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) - Adds an additional NPC sheet which can be used for loot containers such as chests. - Review 2020 Sep 06 - This looks incredible but a number of outstanding issues has me putting this aside to revisit at a later date.
+- [Music Assistant](https://github.com/temportalflux/MusicAssist) ([module.json](https://raw.githubusercontent.com/temportalflux/MusicAssist/master/module.json))- Adds support for youtube tracks in audio playlists.
+  - Note: I've had issues with music not playing and having to stop/start tracks.
+Still worth it. - Review 2020 Oct 22 - I LOVED! this module but rant into too many issues and the repo issue que is stacking up with more that are going unanswered.
+Until more polish happens and active development returns, this module is a liability.
 - [Permission Viewer](https://foundryvtt.com/packages/permission_viewer/) - Quickly see which entities (Journal entries, Actors, etc..) are visible to all players or visible to a specific player. - Suggested by KaKaRoTo on The Forge Discord and jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Love it, but the UI is so obtuse, I can't remember what each shape means and so it's not actually helpful.
 - [Popout Resizer](https://github.com/Cardagon/popout-resizer) - Give the users the ability to resize their pop-out windows from the side toolbar. - Retired 2020 Sep 06 - Haven't needed this, but might as things continue to get more complicated.
 Setting this for Re-Review.
 - [Sheet To Token](https://foundryvtt.com/packages/sheet-to-token/) - Automatically updates an actor's Prototype Token to match its actor image when updated. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Fantastic idea, but haven't actually needed it in practice so far.